 At-home hair masks were my go-to for years—that is, until I got the opportunity to try Biolage’s Fresh Recipes salon service.
 A hair mask formula specially made for my hair?
 I was immediately intrigued.

 You see, the Biolage Fresh Recipes isn’t just any hair mask.
 Think of it as almost like a hair “diagnosis.”
 After filling your stylist in on all there is to know about your mane, they’ll whip up two unique formulas—one for cleansing and one for conditioning—consisting of a base, mix-in ingredients, and an oil fragrance to help conquer your hair concerns.

 The Biolage Fresh Recipes Consultation

 Wondering how Biolage Fresh Recipes work?
 Here’s how my appointment at the J. Christopher Salon in New York, New York went down.
-The morning of my hair treatment (a gift of the brand), I walked through the doors of the salon and was immediately greeted by Nick Stenson, Matrix artistic director.
+The morning of my hair treatment (a complimentary service from the brand for my review), I walked through the doors of the salon and was immediately greeted by Nick Stenson, Matrix artistic director.
 I sat in the chair and Stenson consulted with me about my hair—think of it as almost like a hair “diagnosis.”

 I explained to Stenson that my naturally wavy, fine hair has a seemingly endless amount of frizz and that all of the anti-frizz shampoos and serums in the world can’t seem to get rid of it.
 I also expressed that my strands can sometimes feel a bit dry—likely due to touching up my salon blonde every few weeks.